Raleigh, NC

 What it involves

 A panel upgrade replaces the existing panel with a higher-capacity unit.
-Duke Energy Progress has to disconnect service at the meter before work begins and reconnect afterward, which your electrician coordinates.
-Wake County requires an electrical permit and a final inspection.
+Duke Energy Progress has to disconnect service at the meter before work begins and reconnect afterward, which your electrician coordinates directly with the utility.
+Wake County code requires a permit before electrical equipment is installed, replaced, or relocated.
 For a standard 100A to 200A swap on a single-family home with an exterior panel, the work takes four to eight hours and requires a full day of power downtime.

 Costs in Raleigh